5jt/Cider/docs/docs/index.md

 In case a setting in `SYSVARS` cannot be used for assigning a system variable, a warning message will be printed to the session.

-A> ### System variables
+> ### System variables
-A>
+>
-A> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
+> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
-A>
+>
-A> That's another way to make sure that system variables are set as early as possible, because LINK will establish the values of system variables defined in files before it attempts to bring code into the workspace.
+> That's another way to make sure that system variables are set as early as possible, because LINK will establish the values of system variables defined in files before it attempts to bring code into the workspace.

 #### Bringing the code into the workspace